shwetabh-23/Understanding_multimodal_models/README.md

 For the prompts "This is a cat" and "This is a dog," the attention maps reveal significant changes only for the keywords ("cat" and "dog").<br><br>

 The attention distribution for all other words remains unchanged, indicating that these keywords play a critical role in the model’s decision-making process. <br><br>
-This demonstrates that the model identifies and prioritizes the semantically meaningful tokens (in this case, the words describing the objects in the image) over auxiliary tokens.
+This demonstrates that the model identifies and prioritizes the semantically meaningful tokens (in this case, the words describing the objects in the image) over auxiliary tokens.<br><br>
 <h3 style="text-align: left; font-family: 'Arial', sans-serif; font-size: 20px; font-weight: normal; font-style: italic; color: #34495e;">
 3. Object Localization and Semantic Understanding
 </h3>